Elemanor/astro/src/content/services/house-additions-foundations.md

       - Professional recommendation

       Smart foundation decisions during construction save thousands later.
-  - title: "Ensuring Addition Success"
+  - title: Ensuring Addition Success
-    content: |
+    content: >
       **Why Foundation Expertise Matters**

       **Common Failure Modes:**

       - Addition separation from house

       - Differential settlement cracks

       - Water infiltration at joint

       - Frost heave damage

       - Inadequate load capacity

       **Our Prevention Methods:**

       - Proper engineering upfront

       - Quality materials throughout

       - Experienced installation crews

       - Multiple inspections

       - Attention to details

       - No shortcuts taken

       **Long-Term Performance:**

       - Additions that feel integral

       - No separation cracks

       - Dry basements below

       - Stable for decades

       - Protected investment

       **Client Peace of Mind:**

       - Professional engineering

       - Proper permits included

       - Insurance protection

       - Warranty coverage

       - Local ongoing support

       Your addition should enhance your home for generations, not create problems.
 faq:
-  - question: "Do I need special foundation work for my addition?"
+  - question: Do I need special foundation work for my addition?
+    answer: >-
-    answer: "Yes, additions require foundations that properly integrate with your existing home.
+      Yes, additions require foundations that properly integrate with your existing home.
 This includes structural connections, waterproofing continuity, and matching foundation depths.
-Poor integration causes separation and settlement issues."
+Poor integration causes separation and settlement issues.
-  - question: "How much does an addition foundation cost?"
+  - question: How much does an addition foundation cost?
+    answer: >-
-    answer: "Basic addition foundations range from $8,000-15,000 for small additions to $30,000-50,000+ for large additions.
-Adding a full basement typically adds $150-200 per square foot.
-Costs vary based on size, depth, and soil conditions."
+      Basic addition foundations range from $8,000-15,000 for small additions to
+      $30,000-50,000+ for large additions.
+Adding a full basement typically adds
+      $150-200 per square foot.
+Costs vary based on size, depth, and soil conditions.
-  - question: "Can I add a basement under my addition?"
+  - question: Can I add a basement under my addition?
+    answer: >-
-    answer: "Yes, adding a basement under your addition is often cost-effective during initial construction.
+      Yes, adding a basement under your addition is often cost-effective during initial construction.
 It requires deeper excavation and proper waterproofing but doubles your usable space.
-Much more expensive to add later."
+Much more expensive to add later.
-  - question: "How long does addition foundation work take?"
+  - question: How long does addition foundation work take?
+    answer: >-
-    answer: "Most addition foundations complete in 3-4 weeks, including excavation, footings, walls, waterproofing, and backfill.
+      Most addition foundations complete in 3-4 weeks, including excavation, footings, walls, waterproofing, and backfill.
 Weather and complexity affect timeline.
-We coordinate with your general contractor for smooth transitions."
+We coordinate with your general contractor for smooth transitions.
-  - question: "What if my existing foundation is shallow?"
+  - question: What if my existing foundation is shallow?
+    answer: >-
-    answer: "Shallow existing foundations may require underpinning to match addition depth.
+      Shallow existing foundations may require underpinning to match addition depth.
 We assess during excavation and provide solutions.
-This is common in older Toronto homes and we handle it regularly."
+This is common in older Toronto homes and we handle it regularly.
-  - question: "Do addition foundations need waterproofing?"
+  - question: Do addition foundations need waterproofing?
-    answer: "Absolutely.
+    answer: >-
+      Absolutely.
 Addition foundations need complete waterproofing systems, especially at the connection to existing foundation.
 Poor waterproofing at joints is a common failure point.
-We ensure continuous protection."
+We ensure continuous protection.
-  - question: "Can you work with my contractor?"
+  - question: Can you work with my contractor?
+    answer: >-
-    answer: "Yes, we regularly work as foundation specialists for general contractors.
+      Yes, we regularly work as foundation specialists for general contractors.
       We handle foundation design, permits, installation, and coordinate timing.
-Many builders prefer foundation specialists for this critical work."
+      Many builders prefer foundation specialists for this critical work.
-  - question: "What about permits for addition foundations?"
+  - question: What about permits for addition foundations?
+    answer: >-
-    answer: "Addition foundations require building permits including engineered drawings.
+      Addition foundations require building permits including engineered drawings.
 We prepare foundation-specific drawings and handle the permit process.
-Proper permits ensure code compliance and inspection approval."
+Proper permits ensure code compliance and inspection approval.
-  - question: "How do you connect new foundation to existing?"
+  - question: How do you connect new foundation to existing?
+    answer: >-
-    answer: "We drill and epoxy rebar dowels into existing foundation, creating monolithic connection.
+      We drill and epoxy rebar dowels into existing foundation, creating monolithic connection.
 Proper structural ties prevent separation.
-Waterproofing membranes overlap to prevent water infiltration at joints."
+      Waterproofing membranes overlap to prevent water infiltration at joints.
-  - question: "Should I include a walkout entrance?"
+  - question: Should I include a walkout entrance?
+    answer: >-
-    answer: "If your lot slopes appropriately, adding a walkout entrance during construction is cost-effective.
+      If your lot slopes appropriately, adding a walkout entrance during construction is cost-effective.
 It provides separate access, natural light, and significantly increases basement value.
-Much harder to add later."
+Much harder to add later.
 schema:
-  type: "Service"
+  type: Service
-  name: "House Addition Foundation Services"
+  name: House Addition Foundation Services
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "East York"
+    - East York
-    - "York"
+    - York
-    - "Mississauga"
+    - Mississauga
-    - "Brampton"
+    - Brampton
-    - "Vaughan"
+    - Vaughan
-    - "Richmond Hill"
+    - Richmond Hill
-    - "Markham"
+    - Markham
   serviceType:
-    - "Addition Foundations"
+    - Addition Foundations
-    - "Foundation Extensions"
+    - Foundation Extensions
-    - "New Footings"
+    - New Footings
-    - "Frost Walls"
+    - Frost Walls
-    - "Addition Basements"
+    - Addition Basements
   offers:
+    - Foundation Consultation
-    - "Foundation Consultation"
+    - Engineering Included
-    - "Engineering Included"
+    - Permit Assistance
+    - Licensed & Insured
-    - "Permit Assistance"
+    - Warranty Coverage
+starting_price: '$1,999'
+price_range: '$1,999 - $12,999'
+benefits:
+  - title: Expert Diagnosis
+    description: Thorough assessment identifies all issues and the best solutions
+  - title: Quality Materials
+    description: Premium products from trusted manufacturers ensure lasting results
+  - title: Clean Worksite
+    description: We protect your property and leave it cleaner than we found it
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
-    - "Licensed & Insured"
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Free Inspection
+    description: Comprehensive assessment of your specific needs
+    icon: search
+  - title: Custom Solution
+    description: Tailored approach designed for your property
+    icon: lightbulb
+  - title: Professional Installation
+    description: Expert implementation with attention to detail
+    icon: wrench
+  - title: Quality Assurance
+    description: Thorough testing and lifetime warranty protection
+    icon: shield
+hero:
+  features:
+    - Structural Engineers
+    - City Permits Included
-    - "Warranty Coverage"
+    - Insurance Claims
 ---

 # House Additions and Foundation Extensions Toronto